AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 This section lists known limitations and workarounds for Stingray.

 Unless otherwise noted in the **What's Fixed** section, please be aware that this release contains the same **Known Limitations** described in the previous versions of Stingray Release Notes.

-> **Note**: We recommend you back up your existing Stingray data or work on a copy of your project when using a beta version of Stingray.

-- **GAME-18398 After opening a v1.5 project in Stingray v1.5, all existing v1.6 projects require migration**

-	After you launch Stingray 1.6 beta and create a project, if you then open Stingray 1.5 and work on your existing 1.5 projects, you'll be prompted to migrate your Stingray 1.6 projects the next time you work with Stingray 1.6 beta.

-	**Workaround:** Click Ok when prompted to migrate your 1.6 projects, even though migration isn't actually required.

 - **Projects built on previous VR templates will not work in Stingray 1.6**